rust-lang/book/second-edition/src/ch15-01-box.md

 the value instead.

 Because a `Box<T>` is a pointer, Rust always knows how much space a `Box<T>`
-needs: a pointer takes up a `usize` amount of space.
-The value of the `usize` will be the address of the heap data.
-The heap data can be any size, but the address to the start of that heap data will always fit in a `usize`.
+needs: a pointer's size doesn't change based on the amount of data it's pointing to.

 So we can put a `Box` inside the `Cons` variant instead of another `List` value directly.
 The `Box` will point to the next `List` value that will be on the